-The seventh webinar will take place on November 29, 2022, beginning at 5pm EST (Sydney time) .
+The seventh webinar took place on November 29, 2022, beginning at 5pm EST (Sydney time) .

 RHCS Webinar Series

 Two worlds colliding: Exploring the boundaries between system resilience and individual resilience

 Speakers: Dr Louise Ellis – Australian Institute of Health Innovation, Macquarie University, Australia and Professor Janet Anderson – Department of Anesthesiology and Perioperative Medicine, Monash University, Australia